SamyakJain2002/skype_clone/README.md

 # Skype Clone
-### It is a skype clone app made in flutter which has most of the functionalities OF the skype app.
+### It is a skype clone app made in flutter which has most of the functionalities of the skype app.
 It uses:
 1. firebase as a backened for authentication, messaging and storing contacts.
 2. Agora for video call.